The Gunny Sack

 To make lemon sherbet punch, you’ll need frozen lemonade concentrate, water, lemon sherbet, and lemon-lime soda.

-Is there anything I can use instead of frozen lemonade concentrate?
 You can substitute the lemonade concentrate and water with 5 1/2 cups of any kind of chilled lemonade or citrus juice.
-It can be purchased ready-made or you can make lemonade using Country Time or Crystal Light powder.
+It can be purchased ready-made, or you can make lemonade using Country Time or Crystal Light powder.

-Would other kinds of soda work in this punch recipe?
-Instead of using lemon-lime soda, you could try using ginger ale, Mountain Dew, sparkling lemonade or lemonade soda.
+Instead of using lemon-lime soda, you can use ginger ale, Mountain Dew, sparkling lemonade, or lemonade soda.

 mixing lemon sherbet punch in a pitcher with a wooden spoon